clartaq/md2d/README.md

 a Lennard-Jones potential.

-The source files illustrate how to do the same simulation using four different languages: C, Java, Rust, and Julia.
+The source files illustrate how to do the same simulation using four different languages: C, Java, Zig, and Julia.

 As mentioned, theses programs are about as simple as possible.
 There is no fancy graphical output, just print statements to display data to the